danypark91/hd_log_reg/hd_log_reg_rmarkdown.md

     ## 3      1
     ## 4      1
     ## 5      1

+Most of the time, the categorical variable in the dataframe requires to be coverted to the factor type in Rstudio.
+Initially, all the variables were categorized as integer.
+Before analyze the data, categorical variables must be converted from int to factor.
+The code `as.factor` is used to successfully convert.
+As shown below, the result between the first `str` and the second run are different.
+In fact, the second `str` overrided the type accordingly.

 ``` r
 #check the type of each attribute and change to factor or int